FireantStudio/Engineering-Best-Practices/_includes/markdown/CSS.md

 <h3 id="philosophy">Philosophy</h3>

-At 10up, we value content and the experience one will have reading it.
+At Fireant, we value content and the experience one will have reading it.
 We write CSS with this in mind and don't sacrifice our clients' most important assets over the latest, shiniest, half-supported CSS features just for the sake of using them.
 CSS should help enhance content, not bury it under "cool" distractions.

 Our websites are built mobile first, using performant CSS.
 Well structured CSS yields maintainability and better collaboration which ultimately yields better client experiences.